Teams Need Common Language

 Fortunately, the original asker clarified.
 No, not a back-up presentation.
 Not another crush of work.
 Just a few theme-related ideas to show we were thinking about the client’s needs beyond simply selling her creative concepts.
 And not to mention keeping us from feeling flat-footed if the client asked us to elaborate on ways we might roll out the concepts we were presenting.

 In situations like this, where it seems everyone wants to say no, I like to lightly ask, “What if we had to?”
 What if we had to put ourselves in the client’s shoes for a few minutes and riff on some ways to help?
 What if we approached the task with generosity of spirit and tasked our creative brains with finding a few ideas to make the client’s life easier?
 Ideas she might or might not even tap us to develop.

 With that perspective on the table, the team’s lead creative said, “Well, it can’t hurt to take 5 minutes.”
 And we came up with a half-dozen great thoughts right there on the spot.
 It quickly became clear to the team that hip pocket ideas don’t have to be brilliant, or based on a detailed strategy, or even particularly fleshed out.
 They’re just—ideas.
 They spark conversation.
 They help clients feel supported.
 Sometimes they even lead to work.

 Best of all, we started using the term hip-pocket ideas across the team as a shorthand way to ask for some generous—and safely limited—brain space.

 Share early and often

-You can’t land in a ditch when you check every so often to make sure your wheels are on the road.
+You can't land in a ditch when you check often that your wheels are on the road.